-All adults in school will respond to dysregulated behaviour during lesson time in a consistent manner:
+All adults in school will respond to behaviours that challenge or harm during lesson time in a consistent manner by employing the stepped system below:

-STEP RESPONSE 1 Reminder A reminder is given referencing which of the three rules (R,S,R) is not being adhered to. • Delivered privately wherever possible - specifically use the phrase: 'This is a reminder.'
-2 Caution Pupil is made aware of which rule has not been adhered to (R S R) and it is made clear that they should think carefully: 'This is a caution.
+STEP RESPONSE 1 Reminder A reminder is given referencing which of the three rules (R,S,R) is not being adhered to.
+Delivered privately wherever possible - specifically use the phrase: 'This is a reminder.'
+2 Caution Pupil is made aware of which rule has not been adhered to (R, S, R) and it is made clear that they should think carefully: 'This is a caution.
 Think carefully about your next step.'
 Delivered privately where possible.
-3 Time Out Time Out can be outside the classroom, in another classroom, at the side of the field/hall (PE) • It is a few minutes for the pupil to calm down, breathe, look at the situation from a different perspective and compose themselves.
+3 Time Out Time Out can be outside the classroom, in another classroom, at the side of the field/hall (PE) It is a few minutes for the pupil to regulate, breathe, look at the situation from a different perspective and compose themselves.
 Timers are to be used as this will help self-regulation This also provides time for the adult to consider their next move.
-It is not used as: An extended exclusion from the lesson (10 minutes maximum) or as a means of sending the pupil for someone else to 'deal with'.
-3 4 Consequence • The child will be required to work in another classroom for the remainder of the session (AM/PM) They are sent with work to complete on their own and escorted, if necessary, by the TA The incident is recorded on our system and the class teacher contacts parents/carers.
+It is not used as: An extended exclusion from the lesson (10 minutes maximum) or as a means of sending the pupil for someone else to 'deal with'.3 4 Consequence The child will be required to work in another classroom for the remainder of the session (AM/PM) They are sent with work to complete on their own and escorted, if necessary, by the TA The incident is recorded on 'Arbor' and the class teacher contacts parents/carers.